JulianoW/DatFFXITool-Ruby_OLD/README.md

 - Need to finish researching DAT format to extract the graphic portion of items - DONE

 4. Refactor BinData::Records for reusability and DRYness, with other item types in mind
-- Header, Graphic portions should be reusable
+- Header, Graphic portions should be reusable - DONE
-- Think of a way to simplify string section
+- Think of a way to simplify string section - DONE...ish

 5. Save output in a useful & workable format
 - What would be the most useful way for end users to make modifications?